Small But Powerful!

 - Remove stock mounting brackets from the socket area of the AM5 motherboard.

 - Apply the thermal paste on the CPU.

 - Carefully place the cooler over the CPU, aligning mounting holes on the bracket with the standoffs of the stock AMD backplate.

 - Keep one hand on the cooler to keep it in place, and turn the motherboard upside down.

-- Use NM-ALS2 screws in a diagonal manner and start torquing them using SMT-6 (Allen key).
+- Diagonally use NM-ALS2 screws and start torquing them using SMT-6 (Allen key).

 - Make sure you do not excessively torque these screws.

 - Connect the fan’s connector to a 4-pin PWM header on the motherboard.

 Clearance and Compatibility